 - Buying a car is a good idea if you plan to stay longer and to look for backpacker jobs.
 You can bring the car back to Australia’s mainland by ferry.
 A lot of travelers also buy and sell cars on backpackers’ networks every day.

-How to plan a road trip based on Tasmania’s weather
+How to plan a Tasmania road trip based on the weather

 A Tasmania road trip means a lot of nights in a tent or in the van – my favorite way of sleeping.
 And to avoid freezing, it’s useful to check first when the weather goes nuts – which isn’t that uncommon in Tasmania!
 Even if the weather can be unpredictable, in particular in mountains, Tasmania follows the 4 seasons we have in Europe.
 Just in another order.